 Remember that all wealth comes from God.
 He gives you the power to generate wealth, be it a little or a lot.
 Recognizing that wealth is gained through His power and not yours allows you to stay humble.

-This recognition opens up the doors for Him to bless your hard work.
+This recognition opens up the doors for Him to bless your hard work through biblical wealth.
 Leaving God out of the equation limits the blessing you get from all your hard work.
 He can’t multiply it unless you believe that ultimately it all comes from Him.